tripreports/tripreports.github.io/posts/trips/uzbekistan-2025.md

 On the map through the graveyard, where the arrow is at the end, indicates a rooftop with a small dropoff.
 It's possible to enter the compound for free there - whether you do or don't is up to you.
 It's pretty out of the way and one could tag onto a passing tour group.
 But in no way indicating that's what we did...

-The complex itself is beatiful, very colorful with arches very densly packed.
-People very densly packed as well
+The complex itself is beautiful, very colorful with arches that are densely packed together.
+People are very densely packed as well
 ![](https://live.staticflickr.com/65535/54846774081_075cb60611_b.jpg)

 But it may have been my favorite stop in Samarkand